 For a cross-functional team, then, finishing together can mean the team has had the shared experience of working on a project long enough to generate an outcome the group feels proud of.
 And now, instead of just handing off the work to the next group, that team can fold those people into the larger mission and support them.

-In other words, finishing together involves a team finding a shared sense of closure at a given stage of the team’s work.
+In other words, finishing together involves a team finding a shared sense of closure at a given stage of the cross-functional team’s work.
 Then, understanding that in our line of work we’re never really “finished” with our projects, the team can continue working together to find ways of helping the rest of the organization fulfill its mission.

 I’ll leave you with some questions you can ask to start fostering a company culture of finishing together.
 I hope you give this approach a try.
 Starting, working, and finishing together can yield big benefits to any professional team.